 - Studying Art and/or Design at GCSE is advantageous but not essential

-- You must have access to your own digital SLR Camera (with standard lens) from the outset
+- You must have access to your own digital SLR Camera (with with movie mode) from the outset

 - Cannot be studied alongside Photography.